JJOverload/MTG-Image-Titles-To-Text/README.md

 For cv2 module in Linux:
 `pip install opencv-python`

 Note: Multiple rotations is needed for each pile, since it is usually not possible to have every card to be in the same orientation.
-Might need to pivot and allow card by card scanning.
+Might need to do additional pivot and allow card by card scanning.

 **References**